-The DPO will report to the highest level of management at the school, which is the local governing body.
+The DPO will report to the highest level of management which is the CEO and the Trust Board.

 Staff will ensure that they involve the DPO in all data protection matters closely and in a timely manner.

 5.0 Lawful processing